 Courtenay real estate guide & listings for sale

-In Courtenay, about 60% of dwellings are single detached homes, while the rest are mainly small apartment buildings and townhouses.
-Around one quarter of homes in this city were built between 1960 and 1980, while most of the remaining buildings were built pre-1960 and in the 1980s.
-This city offers mainly two bedroom and three bedroom homes.
-Homeowners occupy about three quarters of the units in Courtenay whereas the remainder are rented.
+Homeowners occupy roughly three quarters of the properties in the city while the rest are rented.
+About 60% of dwellings are single detached homes, making it easy to find detached homes in this city, whereas the rest are mainly small apartment buildings and townhouses.
+Around one quarter of properties in this city were built in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1980s.
+This city is primarily composed of two bedroom and three bedroom homes.